-Undergraduate students registering in the Fall/Winter Terms are required to confirm their intention to attend by paying one nonrefundable Confirmation Deposit of \$175 in accordance with instructions published in the Registration Procedures publication.
+Undergraduate students registering in the Fall/Winter Terms are required to confirm their intention to attend by paying one nonrefundable Confirmation Deposit of \$175 in accordance with the instructions in the Registration and Courses menu at www.registrar.ualberta.ca.
 Students with outstanding accounts must pay the balance of those accounts and an additional \$175.